jhqtok/ExperimentFramework/docs/user-guide/error-handling.md

 3. Propagate InvalidOperationException to caller
 ```

-## RedirectAndReplayOrdered Policy
+## TryInOrder Policy

-The redirect-and-replay-ordered policy tries an ordered list of fallback trials in exact sequence until one succeeds.
+The try-in-order policy tries an ordered list of fallback conditions in exact sequence until one succeeds.

 ### When to Use